fkivela/HVCtl/doc/sphinx/usage.rst

 Configuration
 -------------

-Configuration settings for HVCtl, such as the port used for the serial connection, are defined and documented in the file ``hv.conf``, located in the ``HVCtl/hvctl`` directory.
+Configuration settings for HVCtl, such as the port used for the serial connection, are defined and documented in the file ``default.conf``, located in the ``HVCtl/hvctl`` directory.

 Examples
 --------